 Single Sign On

-You must have AD FS 2.0 fully installed and running as an Identity Provider.
+You must have AD FS 2016 (4.0) fully installed and running as an Identity Provider.
 This includes having valid certificates installed, and having the AD FS server connected to your Active Directory domain.
-These instructions do not cover anything to do with setting up AD FS itself or installing certificates, however there are several guides published on the Internet.
+These instructions do not cover setting up AD FS itself or installing certificates, however there are several guides published on the Internet.
 Note that if you use 12 month certificates you will need to update them every year and follow the instructions at the bottom of this article to update the Skills Base configuration accordingly.

 2. A local Skills Base Administrator account